Great-Sun-Group/credex-core/docs/developerClient/swagger.md

 To use the Swagger documentation for AI context:

-1. Access the Swagger UI at `https://mycredex.app/v1/api-docs` (adjust host and port if necessary).
+1. Access the Swagger UI at `https://mycredex.app/v1/api-docs`.
 2. For programmatic access or to provide to AI models, use the raw Swagger JSON at `https://mycredex.app/v1/api-docs.json`.

 ## Benefits of Swagger for AI-Assisted Development